Principles - Processes - Categorization - GitLab the Product - PM Responsibilities - Being a PM - Performance Indicators - Leadership

 We arrived at our preference for ambitious planning after measuring our velocity and finding that our velocity was unchanged whether we scheduled ambitiously or scheduled for providing slack.

-Feature discoverability is important for helping novice and experienced users find features that benefit them, thereby increasing the value of GitLab for them.
+Discovering new features can enhance the experience and unlock significant value for users.
 And the more users see and try our features, the faster we can get feedback to improve them.

 Work with your product designer to improve the discoverability of your features.
-The Pajamas Design System has a number of patterns that support discoverability.
+The Pajamas Design System has best practices and examples to support feature discoverability.
 We can also design new patterns.
 The Growth team can also help you with this, as they think about things like onboarding new users and promoting feature use within the app while supporting, not annoying, the user.
-General best practices, examples and more details are available in Pajamas.

 As the GitLab userbase and team members who work on GitLab continue to grow we need to support both our users and team members by helping to connect users who may be interested in speaking with a member of the sales team to that particular person.
 We can call this a Product Qualified Lead or a PQL.